LsHallo/ets2-dedicated-convoy-server/README.md

 4. Go to your savegames folder again.
     - You should see 2 new files: `server_packages.dat` and `server_packages.sii`
     - Copy the files to your ets2 server data directory (replacing the existing ones)
+        - You need to mount `/root/.local/share/Euro Truck Simulator 2` to a local directory using your docker run config.
+        - Place the files in the mounted directory.
+E.g.: `/opt/ets2`
     - Restart your server